Discovering and Exploiting Sparse Rewards in a Learned Behavior Space

-\looseness=-1 During its operation, \gls{name} tracks the policies generated in the different phases of the search through a set of buffers and containers: \begin{itemize} \item \emph{novelty archive} $\mathcal{A}_\text{Nov}$: a collection of policies with diverse behaviors found during the \emph{exploration phase}.
-This is one the two collections of policies returned as output of \gls{name}; \item \emph{reward archive} $\mathcal{A}_\text{Rew}$: a set of the most rewarding policies found during the \emph{exploitation phase}.
+\looseness=-1 The second important aspect of \gls{name} is the optimization of the reward through emitters.
+If, during the exploration phase, a policy $\theta_i$ obtains a reward, it will be used during the exploitation phase to instantiate an emitter in order to improve on the reward.
+The rationale is that behaviors similar to the rewarding behavior $\psi(\theta_i)$ are likely rewarding too, with possibly even higher performances than $\psi(\theta_i)$.
+These behaviors can be considered belonging to the subspace of rewarding behaviors $\mathcal{B}_{Rew} \in \mathcal{B}$ and their corresponding policies can be discovered by performing local search around $\theta_i$ through emitters.
+Note that the reward exploitation performed during this phase does not rely on any behavior descriptor.
+The quality of \gls{bs} learned representation then does not interfere with the reward optimization process.
+This means that if a reward is discovered at the initial stages of the search, when behavior space has not been learned yet, \gls{name} can still exploit it thanks to descriptor-less emitters, without loss of performance.
+The details of the reward optimization are given in Sec.~\ref{sec:exploitation}. \looseness=-1 \looseness=-1 During its operation, \gls{name} tracks the policies generated in the different phases of the search through the following buffers and containers: \begin{itemize} \item \emph{novelty archive} $\mathcal{A}_\text{Nov}$: a collection of policies with diverse behaviors found during the \emph{exploration phase}.
+One of the two collections of policies returned as outputs of \gls{name}; \item \emph{reward archive} $\mathcal{A}_\text{Rew}$: a collection of the most rewarding policies found during the \emph{exploitation phase}.